Connect with others who understand.

 All updates must be accompanied by text or a picture.

-Get the latest articles about pulmonary hypertension sent to your inbox.
+You'll also get the latest articles directly to your inbox.

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service.

 Steven C. Pugliese, M.D. is affiliated with the Hospital of the University of Pennsylvania in Philadelphia, serving as the director of the pulmonary embolism response team, co-director of the comprehensive pulmonary embolism program, and an assistant professor of clinical medicine.
 Review provided by VeriMed Healthcare Network.
-Learn more about him here
+Learn more about him here.

 Suzanne Mooney writes about people, pets, health and wellness, and travel.
-Learn more about her here
+Learn more about her here.

 Related Articles